ksomu3/Data-Science-Projects/README.md

 ---

-## 💡 About This Repository

-Each project includes:
-- A clear problem statement
-- Exploratory data analysis (EDA)
-- Model development and evaluation
-- Visualizations and key insights

 Feel free to explore the projects and reach out if you’d like to discuss analytics, data science, or collaboration opportunities!

 📫 **Contact:** [LinkedIn](https://www.linkedin.com/in/kavin-somu)